Codecademy/docs/content/general/concepts/semantic-technologies/terms/owl/owl.md

 > http://www.w3.org/2002/07/owl#

-The prefix `owl` is conventionally used as shorthand for this IRI in OWL ontologies, and is used this way in the tables above.
+The prefix `owl` is conventionally used as shorthand for this IRI in OWL ontologies and is used this way in the tables above.

 > **Note:** OWL profiles share the same IRI with full OWL.
 It is up to the ontology designer to avoid using non-compliant vocabulary when creating an ontology with an OWL profile.